ucsb-cs56/w20/_labWIP/proj04-EC.md

 5. Now, in the controller method for the the list of favorite locations at the `/locations` endpoint, use the `findByUid` instead of the `findAll` method, and only show the favorites of the currently logged in user.
 This view doesn't need the `uid` field, since it is implied that only favorite locations of the currently logged in user are being shown.

+   Of course you'll need to know the uid of the currently logged in user so that you can pass it to `findByUid`.
+You already did that once in another controller method, so you'll need that same trick again.
+6. At this point, if you've followed all the instructions and  you are able to test, you'll see that things *almost* work, but there is still a bug:
+   * When selected, the Admin menu correctly shows all locations for all users
+   * When selected, the Favorites menu correctly shows only locations added by the current user
+   * BUT, when a user adds a new favorite, they are redirected to a page showing ALL of the favorite locations for all users.
+   Locate the root cause of this bug, and fix it.
+To do that, you'll need to trace through the code that handles the case of adding a new favorite.
+Since you wrote that code in an earlier part of the project, you should be able to find it, and know how to fix it.
-6. To really know whether it is working or not, you'll need to have a separate GitHub user test your app.
+7. Of course, to really know whether any of this is working or not, you'll need to have a separate GitHub user test your app.
 If you have a friend with a GitHub account handy, you can test on localhost, by opening a different browser.

    But if you can't test with multiple GitHub users on localhost, because no-one else is around, then here's what to do: